sav-che/TL-2/Authors/Cornevin, Charles Ernest {std. Cornevin}.md

-> [!cite] BHL link: this entry starts at [page 364](https://www.biodiversitylibrary.org/item/103860#page/374/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 364](https://www.biodiversitylibrary.org/page/33266041) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cornevin, Charles Ernest (1846-1897), French veterinary surgeon, also interested in botany and zoology, born at Is-en-Bassigny, educated at the small "Séminaire de Langres", entered the École Vétérinaire at Lyon on 7 Oct 1864, promoted 9 October 1868, settled in Montigny-le-Roi as veterinarian, Chef de Service at the École vétérinaire of Lyon, professor ib.
-1876, died of typhoid at Lyon. (*Cornevin*).
+1876, died of typhoid at Lyon.
+**Abbreviated name**: *Cornevin*

 #### Herbarium and types